 North Dakota

-Employers based out of North Dakota must adhere to the state’s wage notice requirements.
+Employers based in North Dakota must adhere to the state’s wage notice requirements.
 This means including with wage statements the following information:

 • Hours worked